Dear reader of ADxS.org, please excuse the disruption.

 • Reaction

-Selected evidence suggests that these develop in the first 6 months of life after birth2
+These appear to develop in the first 6 months of life after birth.6

 1.1.
 Striatum and reward expectation: underactivated in ADHD and stress

-ADHD could be due to altered reward sensitivity. fMRI studies found that ADHD
+ADHD could be due to altered reward sensitivity. fMRI studies found that in ADHD

 • For references to (monetary and affiliate) incentives